teaho2015-blog/Spring-source-code-Learning/boot/spring-boot-initialization.md

       try {
          // Allows post-processing of the bean factory in context subclasses. postProcessBeanFactory(beanFactory);
-         // Invoke factory processors registered as beans in the context. invokeBeanFactoryPostProcessors(beanFactory);
+         // Invoke factory processors registered as beans in the context. 执行beanfactoryPostProcessor invokeBeanFactoryPostProcessors(beanFactory);
-         // Register bean processors that intercept bean creation. registerBeanPostProcessors(beanFactory);
+         // Register bean processors that intercept bean creation.
+         // 注册beanPostProcessor
+         registerBeanPostProcessors(beanFactory);
-         // Initialize message source for this context. initMessageSource();
+         // Initialize message source for this context. 初始化messageSource initMessageSource();
          // Initialize event multicaster for this context. initApplicationEventMulticaster();